fullfacing/keycloak4s/README.md

 **A Scala-based middleware API for [Keycloak](https://www.keycloak.org/)**
 *Based on version 6.0.1*

 keycloak4s is an opinionated Scala-built API that serves as a bridge between any Scala project and a Keycloak server.
 It allows access to the server's [Admin API](https://www.keycloak.org/docs-api/6.0/rest-api/index.html), and provides adapters that validates Keycloak's bearer tokens.
-It authorizes requests via a JSON config file inspired by their [policy enforcement configuration](https://www.keycloak.org/docs/latest/authorization_services/index.html#_enforcer_filter).
+It authorizes requests via a JSON config file inspired by their [policy enforcement configuration][Policy-Configuration].

 The project is split into the following modules, each as a separate dependency:
 * `keycloak4s-core`: Contains core functionality and shared models across other modules.